 Convert Grocery Customers: Grocery has increased their prepared meal offerings, further enticing consumer groups like families, gamers, millennials, and gen z, directly competing for a household’s take out or meal delivery business.
 And, with grocery share of food spend higher than it was pre-pandemic it continues to be important for restaurants to target these shoppers in an effort to bring spend back.

 Online grocery shoppers are another great conversion point.
 In 2020, 11% of grocery purchases came through online channels vs 5% in 2019.
 Restaurants should target these online shoppers to convert them to online restaurant delivery.
 This blurs the line between in-store and online.
 Things like digital payments or restaurant specific apps designed to make ordering easier are all ways to entice new customers that are already using technology to purchase within this category.

 Take Share From Your Competitors: Another major struggle that I heard from marketers at RFIS is how to target truly new or lapsed customers.
 The Cardlytics value proposition is probably most compelling when it’s used to target customers who’ve never interacted with your brand but are regulars at your top competitors.
 An offer to give your brand a try, whether in-store or online can bring in new customers who are very likely to become regulars.

-If these tactics make sense, but you’re struggling to operationalize them in today’s difficult climate, you should join Kamron Moore, Cardlytics’ Senior Director of Restaurant Partnerships, Laura Sporrer, Teriyaki Madness’ Senior Marketing Manager, and Stephanie Bauer, The Piada Group’s Director of Marketing on September 9 for a live webinar with Fast Casual, where you’ll learn how restaurant marketers are putting these tactics to work with great results.
+If these tactics make sense, but you’re struggling to operationalize them in today’s difficult climate, you should check out this webinar with Fast Casual from Kamron Moore, Cardlytics’ Senior Director of Restaurant Partnerships, Laura Sporrer, Teriyaki Madness’ Senior Marketing Manager, and Stephanie Bauer, The Piada Group’s Director of Marketing.
+You’ll learn how restaurant marketers are putting these tactics to work with great results.